Estimated reading time: 5 minutes

 Pineapples

-pineapples are made up of 87% water and contain lots of vitamins and minerals, so they are good for hydration in the summer.
+Pineapple is made up of 87% water and contains lots of vitamins and minerals, so it is good for hydration in the summer.
 However, it is essential you only feed in small quantities.

 Pineapples contain bromelain.
 Bromelain is a natural enzyme that can help reduce inflammation.